Hello Sadness

-Hello Sadness is the fourth studio album by British indie pop band Los Campesinos!.
+Hello Sadness is the fourth studio album by Welsh indie pop band Los Campesinos!.
 It was recorded during summer 2011 in a small studio near Figueres, Spain, and was produced by John Goodmanson.
 It is the band's first release to feature new drummer Jason (formerly of The Ghost Frequency) and the first full-length release to feature new members Rob and Kim, who had previously first appeared on the All's Well That Ends EP in 2010.
 The album is also the group's final release to feature violinist Harriet, who left before the album's release, and bassist Ellen who left the band in December 2012.

 The album was released on 14 November 2011 in the United Kingdom and 15 November 2011 in the United States and Canada.
 In August 2012, the album shortlisted for the 2012 Welsh Music Prize.

 Release

 The album's pre-release bundle featured the CD, a digital download, a T-shirt, a DVD and an exclusive release called Hold on Now, Youngster...: The Demos, which featured demo tracks from the recording of the band's 2008 debut album Hold on Now, Youngster... as well as the non-album rarity "How I Taught Myself to Scream" and the previously unreleased track "No Tetris".

 The general release of the album featured the CD and a DVD featuring a documentary about the making of the album.